ExpressionEngine/ExpressionEngine-User-Guide/docs/development/addon-controllers/about.md

 ```

 #### Actions
-Just like with Template Tags, Actions get stored in the `Actions` namespace.
+Just like with Template Tags, Actions get stored in the `YourAddon\Module\Actions` namespace.
 The below is for an Action called `my-test-action`.

 ```php
 <?php